Diagnostic Medical Sonography Frequently Asked Questions

 - Use resources to enhance self-development and professional growth

 The duration of the program is 27 consecutive months, with new admission classes beginning each January.
 The program is offered on a full-time basis; with educational experiences scheduled between the hours of 7 a.m. and 5 p.m.

 Students will engage in formal classroom lectures and also gain extensive hands-on education by participating in laboratory exercises before starting their clinical rotations.
-Within the clinical rotations, students will have the opportunity to apply their understanding of the classroom material by performing a wide variety of ultrasound examination under the supervision of registered sonographers.
+Within the clinical rotations, students will have the opportunity to apply their understanding of the classroom material by performing a wide variety of ultrasound examinations under the supervision of registered sonographers.

 What is the Program's Affiliation with Alvernia University?